The Depression Came (Comic) by Anna Nguyen

-Breakthrough seeks to share and uplift the works and experiences of BIPOC young adults navigating through all aspects of life.
-In celebration of Mental Health Awareness Month, Anna Nguyen presents her comic The Depression Came seeking to “normalize talking about mental health challenges openly”.
+In celebration of Mental Health Awareness Month, Anna Nguyen presents her comic The Depression Came seeking to normalize openly talking about mental health challenges.

 Download “The Depression Came” by Anna Nguyen here

-This piece is part of Breakthrough’s program By & For; An initiative to amplify the lived experiences of creative girls and gender non-conforming youth of color in authentic, nuanced, and respectful ways, and provide them with platforms to share their own creative work, on their own terms.
+By & For is Breakthrough’s program that amplifies the lived experiences of creative girls and gender non-conforming youth of color in authentic, nuanced, and respectful ways, and provide them with platforms to share their own creative work, on their own terms.
 Support By & For here.